morloc-project/morloc/docs/notes.md

 have methods to store and study typed workflows.

-Such a database would consist of the function code, an ontology (specified in Rat), and the signatures for each function (also in Rat).
+Such a database would consist of the function code, an ontology (specified in Loc), and the signatures for each function (also in Loc).

 # A word on Galaxy, KBase, IPlant desktop, and their ilk

-These are similar to Rat in that they allow linking of functional units and setting of their parameters.
+These are similar to Loc in that they allow linking of functional units and setting of their parameters.

 Their point-and-click interfaces present a specialized subset of the functionallity of a subset of all programs selected form a subset of all fields.
 They cater to the non-programmer, offering "user friendly" access to common workflows within specific fields.
 They sacrifice power for muggle usability.
-Rat is far more general and allows user-written code.
+Loc is far more general and allows user-written code.
 It could serve as a basis for a muggle workflow engine, but is still useful to the programmer (well, ok, it isn't useful to anyone yet).

 The Galaxy class programs focus on linking wrappers for independent programs.
-In contrast, Rat is a metaprogramming language for creating pure code.
-Since Rat functions may be wrappers for standalone programs, Rat supersets the Galaxy class.
-Rat can interface with the entire function set of any language with no boilerplate (it isn't safe to do this, since you should at least have a type signature).
-I should temper this by specifying the limitations of Rat, specifically, it requires pure functions with types that are invariant to parameter choise.
+In contrast, Loc is a metaprogramming language for creating pure code.
+Since Loc functions may be wrappers for standalone programs, Loc supersets the Galaxy class.
+Loc can interface with the entire function set of any language with no boilerplate (it isn't safe to do this, since you should at least have a type signature).
+I should temper this by specifying the limitations of Loc, specifically, it requires pure functions with types that are invariant to parameter choise.
 This may necessitate writing wrappers for functions, for example see the discussion of GNU grep above.